Trampf/BrachioGraph/docs/how-to/use-linedraw.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Check the results by opening the SVG file.
 You can draw the JSON file with ``BrachioGraph.plot_file("<file_name>")``.
+Remember to include the filepath.

+Example, if you initalized it with your values before:

+``bg.plot_file("/home/pi/BrachioGraph/images/africa.json")``

 Convert an image to lines using ``vectorise()``